mokranekadri/Bank-account-kata/README.md

   }
    ```

- 2. withdrawal a certain amount from an account
+ 2. Withdrawal of a given amount of money from an account:

  ```json
  PUT /api/accounts/{accountId}/withdrawal